DrAdamRoe/cloud-variations/README.md

 Your flask app is now running on a computer in the cloud, but it is not accessible on the internet yet.
 The port we are running on, 5017, is not a standard port.
 Use ctrl+c to kill the process.

 What we will do next is set up our environment to run a web server on the public internet.
 So far, we have a Debian Linux operating system running on Google Cloud's infrastructure, and we have our code on it, which we are able to run.
 A combination of steps is necessary to run our server.
 You may have noticed the big red warning saying "do not do this in production, use WSGI instead.".
 That is what we'll do.
-To do this, we have to install a few more things:

-First, we need some system-wide build tools:
-> sudo apt-get install build-essential python3-dev

-Then, we can install a production-ready Python server, uWSGI.
+We can install a production-ready Python server, uWSGI.
 This is a best-practice, and it is enforced by the security practices on the infrastructure we have rented and set up so far.

+Install the package:

-> pip install --version uWSGI==2.0.21
+> pip install pyuwsgi

-Now, you should be able to run the following command:
+Now, you should be able to run the following command, using a production-ready server in place of the development server:

 > uwsgi --socket 127.0.0.1:5017 --wsgi-file main.py --callable app

 The output to terminal looks different, but you should now be running your Flask app on your server on port 5017, once again.
 Go to your virtual machine's public internet address in the browser, visible on the VM Instances overview page on the Google Cloud Console.
 Mine is http://34.159.224.162/.
-You won't see your API, unfortunately, but you will see "This page isn't working": your server isn't yet responding.
+You won't see your API, unfortunately, but you will see an error of some kind.
 Since HTTP uses port 80 as a standard, both our browser and Google's network settings expect us to be requesting from and listening on port 80, not 5017.
 To remedy this, we'll use a webserver called nginx.
 Kill the process in your terminal again (ctrl+c).
 We're almost there.

 Install nginx:
 > sudo apt-get install nginx